Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 Hiking Down

-Since the stairs are so steep, I personally find the hike back down to almost be worse than the strenuous hike up.
+Since the stairs are so steep, I personally find the hike back down to be almost worse than the strenuous hike up.

 Looking Back